-The new extension is almost finished.
+The new extension is now finished.
 We now have a disabled entrance, a toilet and small kitchen area.
 The car park is open during times of worship.
 The church is now warm and welcoming and the Tuesday 9am communion has returned.

 The Church Building